victoriamount/web-module-project-intro-css/README.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ X] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [ X] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ X] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ X] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [ X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push -u origin `<firstName-lastName>`.

 ### Task 2: Minimum Viable Product